codeforboston/flagging/docs/docs/cloud/twitter_bot.md

 # Twitter Bot

 Every time the website updates, it sends out a tweet.
+In order for it to do that though, you need to set up a Twitter account.

 ## First Time Setup